 Cybersecurity is a necessity for any business today.
 Organizations that handle private data such as financial or medical information have long been required to safeguard it.
 But now New York’s SHIELD Act (“Stop Hacks and Improve Electronic Data Security”) is tightening the regulations for that security.

 The act widened the definition of protected “private information” to include biometric, login, and financial data, and it also now includes unauthorized access of computerized data that compromises the security, confidentiality, or integrity of private information in the definition of a data breach that must be reported.

 The SHIELD Act doesn’t just apply to New York businesses, either; it covers all employers and organizations that hold the information of a New York resident.

-The final regulations of the act, which impose new data security requirements, went into full effect just this year, on March 21, 2020.
+The final regulations of the act, which impose new data security requirements, went into full effect just last year, on March 21, 2020.

 What This Means for Businesses

 Because social security numbers are included in the updated list of protected information, every New York employer (plus many from other states) is now required to comply with the SHIELD Act.

 Though the act does not detail specific safeguards, it does require businesses to create and follow a security plan.
 It outlines key elements that should be included as organizations “develop, implement, and maintain reasonable safeguards to protect the security, confidentiality and integrity of the private information.”